When I went to check the mail – there wasn’t any.

 I suspect the road-grader clipped it and pushed the debris into the next county.
 At least that is what happened the last time.

-I complained to the operator – but it is impossible to argue with a guy driving a twenty ton machine.
+I once complained to the operator about it – but it is impossible to argue with a guy driving a twenty ton machine.
 You may be able to speak truth to power but not to that kind of power.

 To be fair, the road-grader isn’t the only thing that has it in for my mailbox.
 The garbage truck uses it as a sort of scratching post and the teens who live up the road like to play pin-ball with it.